 Jenny collaborates with many designers and companies to create hats for their collections and productions.
 Some include: Vineyard Vines, The Joffrey Ballet, Goodman Theatre, and Fashion Designer and Project Runway All Star, Gunnar Deatherage.

-Jenny has created hats for some of the world’s most fashionable people, including Former First Lady Michelle Obama, Denise Pence for the Inauguration, Oprah Winfrey, Madonna, Barbara Corcoran from the TV show “Shark Tank”, Nikki Sixx from Mötley Crüe and actress Regina Taylor.
+Jenny has created hats for some of the world’s most fashionable people, including Former First Lady Michelle Obama, Pence family for the Inauguration, Neil Diamond, Oprah Winfrey, Madonna, Barbara Corcoran from the TV show “Shark Tank”, Nikki Sixx from Mötley Crüe and actress Regina Taylor.
 You can find her hat collections in specialty boutiques around the world and in magazines such as, Vogue, Tatler, Country Living, Vigore, and Belle Armoire.
 She is also the "Official Milliner of the Kentucky Derby Museum" and has been a featured Milliner on CNN, NBC Sports, FOX News, and The Oprah Show.

 Millinery is a craft that Jenny wants to keep alive.
 She teaches Couture Millinery instruction around the world in group and private workshops, including basic blocking on wooden hat blocks, to sculptural hats using Jinsin.
 Jenny wants to make Kentucky the hat capital of the United States and is working on opening the “Formé School of Millinery”.
 It will be the only year-round school within the United States dedicated to just Millinery instruction.
 It will focus on all aspects of hat-making which would include flat pattern hats, to specializing in a specific genre such as Derby, bridal and theatrical hats.